-Do not leave children, unreliable adults, or pets alone in your vehicle.
+- Do not leave children, impaired adults, or pets alone in your vehicle.
 They could accidentally injure themselves or others through inadvertent operation of the vehicle.
-Also, on hot, sunny days, temperatures in a closed vehicle could quickly become high enough to cause severe or possibly fatal injuries to people or animals.
+Also, on hot, sunny days, temperatures in a closed vehicle could quickly become high enough to cause severe or possibly fatal injuries to people or animals. - Closely supervise children when they are around cars to prevent them from playing and becoming locked in the trunk where they could be seriously injured.
+Keep the car locked, with the trunk closed, when not in use, and prevent children's access to car keys.